Washing and caring for your fabric and handmade clothes

 What’s normal?

-May shrink a little due to the looser weave and I’ve found they often get softer and softer with washing
+May shrink a little due to the looser weave but I’ve found they often get softer and softer with washing.
+The fabric will probably also crinkle up after each wash, but can easily be re-pressed flat.

 Viscose/rayon (or linen mixes)

-– 40 degrees, 4 rinses, 1200 spin (It’s probably best to wash at a cooler temperature but I have to admit to forgetting sometimes and bunging it in with a normal load and its fine)
+– 40 degrees, 4 rinses, 1200 spin (It’s generally best to wash at a cooler temperature to prolong the life of the fabric but I have to admit to forgetting sometimes and bunging it in with a normal load and its fine)

 Drying –